May 30, 2018

 The investment flowing into indoor agriculture (or controlled environment agriculture (CEA) and vertical farming) is testament to the interest in more climate resilient and consistent food production systems.

-The ability of the SAS System to produce consistent feed rations every day, virtually anywhere on the planet and irrespective of external weather conditions, is quite something.
+The ability of the SAS System to produce consistent feed rations every day (irrespective of external weather conditions), is quite something.

 The benefits of outsourcing have been well demonstrated by many successful businesses.
 As McDonald’s grew, so too did its food supply network – the bun suppliers, the patty manufacturers etc. This allowed the McDonald’s Corporation to focus on its core activity – growing a franchise network.